prototypefund/iconet-Foundation-funkwhale/docs/admin/configuration.rst

 To theme your Funkwhale instance, you need:

-1. A CSS file for your theme, that can be loaded by the front-end
+1. A CSS file for your theme, that can be loaded by the front-end;
-2. To update the value of ``additionalStylesheets`` in your settings.json file to point to your CSS file URL
+2. To update the value of ``additionalStylesheets`` in your settings.json file to point to your CSS file URL.

 .. code-block:: shell